Editor’s note: this post was originally published in 2011 and updated annually to reflect the newest volunteer opportunities available.

 - New York Cares is the all-encompassing, citywide mecca for volunteers.
 Just sign up online and attend a 45-minute orientation and you’ll be able to access their database of 1,000’s of projects that take place all over the city, from Pelham Bay Park to Gregory’s community garden in Brooklyn and almost everything in between.
 You can volunteer once, weekly, monthly; whatever you schedule, NY Cares has something for everyone.

 - Slow Food NYC is the New York City chapter of Slow Food, a non-profit, member-supported organization founded in 1989 to counteract fast food and fast life.
 From time to time, they need volunteers to staff events or to help with outreach programs.
 Contact them at firstname.lastname@example.org or check the calendar for upcoming workshops and events like the Just Food Conference.

-The Slow Food NYC Annual Party is on April 11, 6-9pm at the invisible dog.
+Do you have other local organizations you love?
+Comment below!
 For more environmentally-helpful volunteer projects, visit giveandgetnyc.org.

 Photo: Daniel Avila